 Clients come to us in all of these different phases and anywhere in between.
 Their needs for our services depend on how far along their product is.
 To put this into perspective, we’ve created this graph that explains the correlation between client needs and cost estimation accuracy at the respective stage.

 For a quality product, there’s no going around this process.
-If you’re having conversations with an agency that gives you big promises early on and says it’s able to provide you with an exact price for the whole process, our heartfelt recommendation would be the following – run for the hills and don’t look back.
-Either the cost will go up substantially from the initial estimation due to unforeseen developments on the project, or you’ll end up with a half-baked solution that isn’t a market fit and doesn’t respond to your user needs.
-And all the money you thought you’d saved would actually be wasted.
+If you’re having conversations with a development partner that gives you big promises early on and says it’s able to provide you with an exact app development price for the whole process, our heartfelt recommendation would be the following – run for the hills and don’t look back.
+Either the cost of developing the product will go up substantially from the initial estimation due to unforeseen events on the project, or you’ll end up with a half-baked solution that isn’t a market fit and doesn’t respond to your user needs.
+And your budget for app development would actually be wasted.

 Reason #2: You’re not paying for the product itself; you’re paying for competencies

 Application development, or any digital product development for that matter, is not a one-person show.
 It usually takes a large multidisciplinary team.
-First, you need strategists to make sure your product is just the right one for meeting your business goals; maybe you need system architects who will be able to plan the technical execution that awaits you, then you need designers, differently specialized developers, and tech experts, and quality assurance engineers to make sure the final result is efficient and bug-free.
+First, you need strategists to make sure your product is just the right one for meeting your business goals; maybe you need solutions architects who will be able to plan the technical execution that awaits you, then you need designers, a specialized development team, and testing to make sure the final result is efficient and bug-free.

-You may not need all of them depending on the scope of your project, but chances are you’ll need several people with just the right skill set.
+You may not need all of them depending on the scope of your app development project, but chances are you’ll need several people with just the right skill set.

 When you’re paying for a product, you’re actually paying for that team’s expertise and years of experience working together on various types of projects.